 The purpose of Bishop Hendricken High School is the religious and academic education of our young men.
 Our academic mission is considered primary in the life of our school community.

-Challenging and competitive for each student, the Bishop Hendricken course of studies offers the traditional curriculum required for college entrance.
-Within our college-preparatory framework, efforts are made to direct a student into a program of study consistent with his academic abilities.
+Challenging and competitive for each student, the Bishop Hendricken courses of study offer the traditional curriculum required for college entrance.
+Within our college preparatory framework, efforts are made to direct a student into a program of study consistent with his academic abilities.

 The following is an overview of the specific course levels offered at Bishop Hendricken in grades 8-12: